awsdocs/aws-support-user-guide/doc_source/organizational-view.md

    The **Organizational View** page displays the available reports to download\.

-1. Select the check box for the report\.
+1. Select a report, choose **Download report**, and then save the file\.
+You can only download one report at a time\.
 ![\[Screenshot of example reports to download for Trusted Advisor.\]](http://docs.aws.amazon.com/awssupport/latest/user/images/organizational-view-summary-reports-2.png)

-1. Choose **Download report** and save the file\.
-You can download one report at a time\.

 1. Unzip the file\.